1 John 3:15 “Everyone hating his brother is a murderer; and you know that any murderer does not have eternal life abiding in him.”

 Some have taken this reference far too literally.
 Jesus isn’t saying to literally destroy your body, He is saying that we must do whatever means is necessary to remove the sin from our lives.

-*The consequence of not taking those extra measures will have an eternal consequence that is far more significant than the temporary pleasure you gain from sin.
+*The consequence of not taking those extra measures will have an eternal consequence that is far more significant than the temporary pleasure we gain from sin.

 How do we change the intent of our hearts?